 The AGM will be held during the meeting.

 Booking form HERE Please read and complete the booking form, choosing options, before submitting payment.
-Online payment HERE Please note the EARLY BIRD fee is only available until the 9th April, after whiich the standard fee will apply.
+Online payment HERE (click on conference title to access options) Please note the EARLY BIRD fee has been extended to the 16th April, after which the standard fee will apply.